 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements for College’s like Harrison College which participate in Title IV programs.
 A disclosure requirement is information that the College is required to distribute or make available to students (and sometimes employees).
 A reporting requirement is information submitted to the U.S. Department of Education or other agencies.
 Disclosure and reporting requirements sometimes overlap.

 The following is a list of the key disclosure and/or reporting requirements, along with a description of how and when this information is distributed and where it can found.
-Most of this information can be found in the current Harrison College Catalog and Student Handbook
+Most of this information can be found in the current Harrison College Catalog.

 Where This Information

 The Catalog contains complete and current information about Harrison College-Programs by School of Study.

 |ACICS Institutional Performance Disclosure||These are the data reported to ACICS by the institution in its most recent Campus Accountability Report|

 Mandated by the Clery (Campus Security) Act (as recently amended):34 CFR 668.46; DCL GEN-14-13, the ASR details the following items

 The most current ASR is located here.